maniacs-oss/snackis/snabel.md

 ['foo' 0. 'bar' 1.]
 List<Pair<Str I64>>!

-> ['foo' 0. 'bar' 1.] unzip list swap list stash
+> ['foo' 0. 'bar' 1.] unzip list $1 list stash
 [[0 1] ['foo' 'bar']]
 List<List<Any>>!
 ```

 ### Labels
-Snabel's control structures are based on the idea of jumping to offsets within the instruction stream.
 Beginning any name with ```@``` will create a label with the specified name at that point, while simply naming a label in scope will result in jumping there.
 Prefixing the name of a label in scope with ```&``` pushes it on the stack for later use.

 ```
 > 1 2 3 +